Skip to main content

 3. You can also set a time limit in the Quick Menu for your controller to automatically turn off.
 Just select Set Time Until Controllers Turn Off and choose an option: After 10 Minutes, After 30 Minutes, or After 60 Minutes.

-If you're still having issues, you may need to replace your battery.
+If you're still having controller issues, you may need to replace your battery.
 NOTE: Doing this yourself will void the warranty.

 General tips for fixing your PS4 controller